sorebear/banner-ad-framework/README.md

 The required structure for an expanding banner is to have one main panel, with a collapsed panel and expanded panel inside of it.
 Typically, the main content of your collapsed banner and your expanded banner will be different, so each block is pulling in a different file (either `resources/html/components/main-content-collapsed.html` or `resources/html/components/main-content-expanded.html`.

-Often your ISI will be identical on both, which is why both the collapsed ISI block and expanded ISI block are pulling in the same file by default.
+It is easiest to only have the ISI block on the `main-content-expanded` and crop the `main-content-collapsed` to have that ISI block show through when the banner is collapsed.

 ## 2.2: File Structure - SCSS